Khaled-Salah-El-Din/My-Shop/README.md

 - Customer account, registration and login
 - Shopping cart logic
 - Product detail page, that also suggests related products
-- Contact page to send feedback to site admins
+- Contact page (in the site's footer) to send feedback to site admins
 - Admin-side dashboard for user-friendly database interactions and site management
-- Object-Ortiented Programming with a PDO-based database abstraction using my "Database" class
+- Object-Oriented Programming with a PDO-based database abstraction using my "Database" class
 - Elegant and responsive UI

 ---